Dr. Joaquín García High School

 Dr. Joaquín García High School is a public high school located in Lake Worth, Florida, United States.

 History

 Dr. Joaquín García High School was established in 2023.
 The school is the first high school in Palm Beach County to be named after a Hispanic community leader.
-The school is named after Dr. Joaquín García, who is co-founder of the Hispanic Education Coalition, who died in December of 2021.
+The school is named after Dr. Joaquín García, who is co-founder of the Hispanic Education Coalition, who died in December 2021.